-The unaudited pro forma financial information has been compiled from underlying financial statements of WET prepared in accordance with IFRS as issued by the IASB, reconciled to U.S. GAAP for the purpose of such presentation (see Note 4).
+The unaudited pro forma financial information has been compiled from underlying financial statements of W.E.T. prepared in accordance with IFRS in accordance with IASB, reconciled to U.S. GAAP for the purpose of such presentation (see Note 4).

-The unaudited pro forma condensed combined financial information combine the historical consolidated statements of operations of Amerigon, giving effect to (a) the completion of the Acquisition, the WET Tender Offer assuming all shares are tendered, incurrence of debt under the Bank of America credit facility and the application of the proceeds from this offering in each case as if they occurred on January 1, 2010 for income statement purposes and December 31, 2010 for balance sheet purposes.
-The unaudited pro forma information should be read in conjunction with the accompanying notes to the unaudited pro forma condensed combined financial information, the historical financial statements of Amerigon, the historical financial statements of WET and Management's Discussion and Analysis of Financial Condition and Results of Operations, all of which are included or incorporated by reference in this prospectus supplement.
-The Acquisition and the WET Tender Offer will be treated as a purchase with Amerigon as the acquiring entity.
+The unaudited pro forma condensed combined financial information combine the historical consolidated statements of operations of Amerigon, giving effect to (a) the completion of the Acquisition, incurrence of debt under the Bank of America credit facility and sale of our Series C Convertible Preferred Stock in each case as if they occurred on January 1, 2010 for income statement purposes and December 31, 2010 for balance sheet purposes.
+The unaudited pro forma information should be read in conjunction with the accompanying notes to the Unaudited Pro Forma Condensed Combined Financial Information, the historical financial statements of Amerigon and Management's Discussion and Analysis of Financial Condition and Results of Operations appearing on Form 10-K for the fiscal year ended December 31, 2010 and the financial statements of W.E.T. filed as exhibit 99.1 to this Form 8-K. The Acquisition will be treated as a purchase with Amerigon as the acquiring entity.
 The unaudited pro forma condensed combined financial information will differ from our final acquisition accounting for a number of reasons, including the fact that our estimates of purchase price allocation and fair value are preliminary and subject to change when our formal valuation and other studies are finalized.
 The differences that will occur between the preliminary estimates and the final acquisition accounting could have a material impact on the accompanying unaudited pro forma condensed combined financial information.

 The unaudited pro forma condensed combined financial information is presented for informational purposes only.
-It has been prepared in accordance with the regulations of the SEC and is not necessarily indicative of what our financial position or results of operations actually would have been had we completed the Acquisition and the WET Tender Offer at the dates indicated, nor does it purport to project the future financial position or operating results of the combined company.
-The unaudited pro forma condensed combined statement of operations does not reflect any revenue or cost savings from synergies that may be achieved with respect to the combined companies except to eliminate certain costs and expenses associated with the lawsuits concerning intellectual property that Amerigon and WET are currently engaged in as adversaries (the "Lawsuits").
+It has been prepared in accordance with the regulations of the SEC and is not necessarily indicative of what our financial position or results of operations actually would have been had we completed the Acquisition at the dates indicated, nor does it purport to project the future financial position or operating results of the combined company.
+The unaudited pro forma condensed combined statement of operations does not reflect any revenue or cost savings from synergies that may be achieved with respect to the combined companies except to eliminate certain costs and expenses associated with the Lawsuits.

-For the pro forma condensed combined balances, the purchase price of approximately \$162.8 million, net of cash acquired of \$13.5 million, has been allocated to the fair values of assets and liabilities acquired as of December 31, 2010.
+For the proforma condensed combined balances, the purchase price of approximately \$124.2 million, net of cash acquired of \$13.5 million, has been allocated to the fair values of assets and liabilities acquired as of December 31, 2010.
 The allocation of the purchase price is preliminary pending the completion of various analyses and the finalization of estimates.
 An appraisal will be performed to assist management in determining the fair value of acquired assets and liabilities, including identifiable intangible assets.
 The final purchase price allocation may result in a materially different allocation than that presented in this unaudited pro forma condensed combined financial information.

 Accounts receivable \$ 49,569

-Inventory 35,411
+Inventory 36,362

 Derivative financial instruments 5,635

-Deferred income tax assets 1,704
+Deferred income tax assets 859

 Assets held for sale 9,351

+Order backlog 3,080

 Prepaid expenses and other assets 5,103

-Property and equipment 36,995
+Property and equipment 37,450

-Customer relationships 26,869
+Customer relationships 81,686

-Other intangible assets 9,691
+Technology 21,961

+Product development costs 6,160

-Goodwill 99,353
+Goodwill 41,209

-Deferred income tax assets 15,882
+Deferred income tax assets 1,917

 Other non-current assets 908

-Assumed liabilities (including non-controlling interest) (96,283)
+Assumed liabilities (including non-controlling interest) ((139,678)

 Assumed debt obligations (including those to be refinanced) (50,871)

-Net assets acquired 149,317
+Net assets acquired 110,701

 Cash acquired 13,518

-Purchase price \$162,835
+Purchase price \$ 124,219